LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ![image](https://user-images.githubusercontent.com/60980933/125518031-d16061ff-a15f-4a36-8ad6-86c705ed8805.png)

 In part 4, we learned how to group data into buckets based on time interval.
-This type of aggregation request is called the date_histogram aggregation.
+This type of aggregation request is called the `date_histogram aggregation`.

-Suppose we wanted to group our data in to 8 hour buckets and send tne request below.
+Suppose we wanted to group our data in to 8 hour buckets and we have sent the request below.
 ```
 GET ecommerce_original_data/_search
 {